Polymer/old-docs-site/1.0/docs/devguide/tests.md

 ## Quick start

 This section teaches you how to set up unit tests for `<seed-element>`, create a simple test, and then run that test.
-This is the workflow to follow when setting up unit tests for your own element.
+Follow the workflow outlined in this section when setting up unit tests for your own element.

 1. Install Web Component Tester globally so that you can run it from the command line.